 On Ninja Sharks 2, scientists explored sand tiger sharks using this ability to “hover” in shipwrecks off the coast of North Carolina.
 Ships sinking off the Carolinas in World War 1 & 2 have created a long stretch of reefs clustered around sunken ships known as ‘The Graveyard of the Atlantic.’

-The tight spaces of these ships aren’t ideal hunting grounds for most sharks which have a hard time navigating shipwrecks.
+The tight spaces of these ships aren’t ideal hunting grounds for most sharks who have a hard time navigating shipwrecks.
 However, since the sand tiger shark can “hover” motionlessly, they’ve become top predators in shipwrecks by ambushing fish.
 In addition, sand tiger sharks will often congregate in large groups.
 Once they’ve congregated smaller schools of fish will encircle them.

 With groups of sand tiger sharks hovering in the middle of these large schools of fish, they effectively become “cloaked.”
 As larger fish try picking off the schools of fish, sand tiger sharks leap out from their cover and are rewarded with a meal.